GioF71/mpd-alsa-docker/README.md

 SHOUT_OUTPUT_ENCODER|yes|The encoder defaults to `vorbis`, see [here](https://mpd.readthedocs.io/en/stable/plugins.html#encoder-plugins) for other options.
 BITRATE and QUALITY are typically alternative, so do not specify both of them.
 SHOUT_OUTPUT_ENCODER_BITRATE|yes|Encoder bitrate.
 Refer to the encoder [documentation](https://mpd.readthedocs.io/en/stable/plugins.html#encoder-plugins)
 SHOUT_OUTPUT_ENCODER_QUALITY|yes|Encoder quality.
 Refer to the encoder [documentation](https://mpd.readthedocs.io/en/stable/plugins.html#encoder-plugins)
-SHOUT_OUTPUT_HOST|no|Sets the host name of the ShoutCast / IceCast server, defaults to `icecast`, this seems a sensible default in a docker environment
+SHOUT_OUTPUT_HOST|yes|Sets the host name of the ShoutCast / IceCast server, defaults to `icecast`, this seems a sensible default in a docker environment
-SHOUT_OUTPUT_PORT|no|Connect to this port number on the specified host, defaults to `8000` SHOUT_OUTPUT_MOUNT|no|Mounts the MPD stream in the specified URI SHOUT_OUTPUT_USER|no|Sets the user name for submitting the stream to the server, defaults to `source` SHOUT_OUTPUT_PASSWORD|no|Sets the password for submitting the stream to the server, defaults to `hackme` SHOUT_OUTPUT_PUBLIC|yes|Specifies whether the stream should be "public", defaults to `no` SHOUT_MIXER_TYPE|yes|Set to `software` if you want to be able to change the volume of the output stream
+SHOUT_OUTPUT_PORT|yes|Connect to this port number on the specified host, defaults to `8000` SHOUT_OUTPUT_MOUNT|yes|Mounts the MPD stream in the specified URI SHOUT_OUTPUT_USER|yes|Sets the user name for submitting the stream to the server, defaults to `source` SHOUT_OUTPUT_PASSWORD|yes|Sets the password for submitting the stream to the server, defaults to `hackme` SHOUT_OUTPUT_PUBLIC|yes|Specifies whether the stream should be "public", defaults to `no` SHOUT_MIXER_TYPE|yes|Set to `software` if you want to be able to change the volume of the output stream